The advantages of working with a Translation Memory (TM) cannot be overstated

-Although a TM is useful for just about any type of non-literary translation, they tend to work best with texts which are to some degree repetitive, such as manuals or legal documents.
+Although a Translation Memory (TM) is useful for almost any type of non-literary translation, they tend to work best with texts which are to some degree repetitive, such as manuals, catalogues or legal documents.
 TMs enable a translator to be consistent in translating the same phrase the same way each time it occurs; this is extremely important in the case of technical documents, for example.

 It also applies in the case of a Language Service Provider (LSP) which works regularly with the same clients.
-A TM tailored to that client will ensure that any translator who works on a document for them will use the same terminology, even if there are two or more equally valid possible alternatives.
+A TM tailored to that client will ensure that any translator who works on a document for them will use the same terminology (ie. product names and descriptions, industry terms, taglines, etc), even if there are two or more equally valid possible alternatives.

-TMs are highly customizable, and the more they ‘learn’ about a particular client’s preferences, the more effective they are – in other words, the bigger they get, the better!
+TMs are highly customisable, and the more they ‘learn’ about a particular client’s preferences, the more effective they are – in other words, the bigger they get, the better!

 One of the great beauties of a TM is that it extracts the text from the document, regardless of how that document is formatted, and reinserts the translation automatically.
 This means that translators can now forget about what was some years ago the great bane of a translator’s life, namely fiddling around with text boxes or poorly-formatted word processing files.